 People who are on corticosteroids or other medications that suppress the immune system (such as chemotherapy drugs) are also prone to infection.

 Also, drugs that treat gastroesophageal reflux (GERD) may slightly increase one's risk for CAP.
 People at high risk for pneumonia should take gastric acid-suppressing drugs only when necessary and at the lowest possible dose.
-This association is strongest with protein pump inhibitors (PPIs) such as Prilosec and Nexium.
+This association is strongest with protein pump inhibitors (PPIs).
 Reducing levels of bacteria-killing stomach acid may allow germs to spread in the upper gastrointestinal tract and move into the respiratory tract.
 The risk posed by these medications is highest in:

 - People with asthma, COPD, and compromised immune systems